RadEagle/AutoCheers/README.md

 Oh, did I mention that when you play this file, they speak a random phrase?

-Requirements:
+## Requirements

-  Type this into your terminal: `pip install pyglet`
+`pip install pyglet`

 Once you've installed pyglet, simply download this file and lauch the python file with your Python launcher!

+## Notes
+Currently only supports Mac OSX, Windows Support will come later.
-Notes: Currently only one character is supported.
+Currently only two characters are supported.
 More characters will be added later. :)